 The temperatures are warmer and the water, depending on how much snowmelt the rivers received, is still moving at a fast pace with enough rapids to get your heart pounding.
 Popular rafting spots in Colorado include Clear Creek in Idaho Springs, Royal Gorge in Canon City, Brown’s Canyon in Buena Vista, and the Animas River near Durango.

-After the snow melts, the ski resorts open up their ski runs to mountain bikers, turning the runs into mountain-bike courses.
-Some great places to start your adventure include Evolution Bike Park in Crested Butte, Trestle Bike Park in Winter Park, Mountain Village Bike Park in Telluride, and Keystone Bike Park.
-Or simply hop aboard the ski lifts or gondolas and ride your favorite ski run on a mountain bike.
+After the snow melts, Colorado’s ski resorts open up their runs to mountain bikers, turning the paths into mountain bike courses.
+You can walk up slope to hit the trail or simply hop aboard the ski lifts or gondolas to reach the top.
+Some additional to consider include Evolution Bike Park in Crested Butte, Trestle Bike Park in Winter Park, Mountain Village Bike Park in Telluride, and Keystone Bike Park.

-Those are just a few of the highlights that peak summer brings to Colorado!
+Those are just a few of the highlights that peak summer brings to Colorado.
 Take full advantage of this long, warm season in the Rocky Mountains.
-Remember weather changes quickly though, so always dress in layers/bring a jacket.
+Remember the weather changes quickly, so always dress in layers or bring a jacket.
+If you’re planning ahead, be sure to make the most of June’s activities.
+And it’s always a safe bet to look ahead to August for things to do in Colorado, as well.